vfernandezmartinez/airport_watcher/README.md

 Adjust the path and the parameters.
 This example will run it at 10:00am in your local time zone.

 ### Specifying storage directory
 Airport Watcher stores the last known destinations offered from each airport in a .json file.
+This is required in order to be able to detect changes since the last run.
 By default, files are located in the current directory.
 You can customize the directory where these files are stored by using the optional `--store` parameter:

     ./run.sh --store /tmp --airport 'Mexico City International Airport' --bot_token <your_telegram_bot_token> --chat_id <your_telegram_chat_id>